 Don't leave home without knowing these six essential survival skills.
 Our free survival mini guide reveals the strategies of:

-Typically a wetland plant, common on pastures or tilled areas.
+Habitat and Range: Typically a wetland plant, common on pastures or tilled areas.
 This plant occurs in wet, fertile soils at the edge of waters, along streams, and irrigation canals.
 It is most common in deep loam, clay loam, or clay soils.
 These hemlock species are found throughout North America and Europe.

 Similar species: Poison hemlock (Conium maculatum) is sometimes confused with the water hemlock.
-Differences are in the root and leaf structure - poison hemlock has a single tap root and the leaf veins run through the tips of the leaf serrations.
+Differences are in the root and leaf structure - poison hemlock has a single tap root and the leaf veins run through to the tips of the leaf serrations.

 Water parsnip (Sium suave) like hemlock grows in similar habitat near water edges.
-Both have clusters of white flowers, water parsnip has bracts (leaf like structures) at the base of flowers and the main flower head, where water hemlock only has bracts at the base of each small flower cluster.
-Another way to differentiated water parsnip from hemlock is that its leaves are once compound whereas water hemlock's leaves are three times compound.
+Both have clusters of white flowers, but water parsnip has bracts (leaf like structures) at the base of flowers and the main flower head, where water hemlock only has bracts at the base of each small flower cluster.
+Another way to differentiate water parsnip from hemlock is that its leaves are once compound (divided) whereas water hemlock's leaves are three times compound.

 Other: Historically, it is said that some Native American tribes once used hemlock to poison tips of arrows for hunting purposes.